Search

 Apple expects revenue for its fiscal second quarter to grow 13% to 16%, versus a 10% rise that analysts expected, according to LSEG.
 The company also forecast operating expenses of $18.4 billion to $18.7 billion, slightly above spending in the first quarter.

-"The demand for iPhone was simply staggering, with revenue growing 23% year over year to achieve its biggest quarter in history," Cook told Reuters in an interview.
+Before the call, Cook told Reuters in an interview, "The demand for iPhone was simply staggering, with revenue growing 23% year over year to achieve its biggest quarter in history."
+He said on the call that the company gained market share in December.

-Apple reported fiscal first-quarter gross margins of 48.2%, above both its own guidance and analyst expectations of 47.45%, according to LSEG data.
+Apple forecast gross margin of 48% to 49% in the second quarter.
+In the first quarter, it posted gross margin of 48.2%, above both its own guidance and analyst expectations of 47.45%, according to LSEG data.
 The result suggests that rising costs for DRAM memory chips and commodities such as gold have not yet shown up in Apple's results.

 "The backdrop of inflation-fatigued consumers and an ongoing memory chip shortage will pressure hardware margins in coming quarters, making that high-margin services momentum even more vital," said eMarketer analyst Jacob Bourne.